geoscixyz/em/content/maxwell1_fundamentals/physical_principles/maxwells_equations_in_homogeneous_media/wave_equation_free_space/effect_conductivity_homogeneous_media.rst

 Wavelength
 ----------

-Finally, the wavelength if the waves is given by:
+Finally, the wavelength of the waves is given by:

 .. math:: \lambda = \frac{v}{f}.